 As one of the highest contributors to climate change, carbon dioxide must be controlled for future sustainability.

 Another major downside to traditional energy sourcing is the strain it puts upon our water sources.
-From the utilization of water for functionality to the dismissal of toxic wastes back into the water source, traditional energy is known to wreak havoc on the natural water sources in which the production plants surround.
+From the utilization of water for functionality to the dismissal of toxic wastes back into the water source, traditional energy wreaks havoc on natural water sources that production plants surround.

 However, solar energy requires little to no water for adequate functionality.
 Therefore, solar community energy is not only preserving our natural water sources from depletion, but also from pollution.